skills/introduction-to-secret-scanning/.github/steps/2-tbd.md

 Up to now, you've learned how to identify secrets already stored in your repository.
 In this section, you will enable push protection on the repository to prevent new secrets from being written to the repository.

-**What is push protection**: When some tries to send code changes to GitHub (a push), secret scanning checks for high-confidence secrets (those identified with a low false-positive rate).
+**What is push protection**: When someone tries to send code changes to GitHub (a push), secret scanning checks for high-confidence secrets (those identified with a low false-positive rate).
 Secret scanning lists any secrets it detects so the author can review the secrets and remove them or, if needed, allow those secrets to be pushed.

 ### :keyboard: Activity 3.1: Enable push protection